Basico-PS/AutomationOrchestrator/README.md

   <img src="/images/test_trigger.png">
 </p>

-5. Follow the Botflow Executions: When Triggers are activated, a record is added to BotflowExecutions.
+5. Follow the Botflow Executions: When Triggers are activated, a record is added to Botflow Executions.
 The different statusses are:
     * Pending
     * Running
     * Completed